Description

 This can result in security breaches, a convoluted network architecture, complicated management and troubleshooting processes.

-For example, malicious actor might gain unauthorized access to the virtual machine or the instance may unintentionally become inaccessible, disrupting service availability and operational continuity.
+For example, a malicious actor might gain unauthorized access to the virtual machine, or the instance may unintentionally become inaccessible, disrupting service availability and operational continuity.

 - The